pippcat/signalbot/README.md

 ## Warning

-This script is pretty untested and therefore results may vary.
+This script is only tested on a Raspberry Pi 2 running Raspbian Jessie and Python 2.7.9.
+Your results may vary.
 Feel free to try and help me improve it.

 ## CLI arguments